Derek-Coleman-Associates-Corporation/derek-coleman-associates-corporation.github.io/README.md

-# Derek Coleman Associates Corporation Support Portal
+# Derek Coleman Associates Corporation

-Welcome to the Derek Coleman Associates Corporation Support Portal!
-This repository contains the HTML, CSS, and JavaScript code for our support portal, which provides resources to help you get the most out of our products and services.
-If you have any questions or issues, our support team is here to help.

-## Getting Started

-To access our support portal, simply go to https://derek-coleman-associates-corporation.github.io/support-portal/ in your web browser.
-The support portal includes a knowledge base with articles and tutorials to help you with common issues and tasks, as well as contact information for our support team.

-## Contributing

-We welcome contributions from the community to help improve our support portal.
-If you notice any errors or have suggestions for how we can make the portal more useful, please feel free to submit a pull request with your changes.

-## License

-This repository is licensed under the MIT License.
-See the `LICENSE` file for more information.
+At Derek Coleman Associates Corporation, we specialize in helping businesses of all sizes and industries to unlock the full potential of their data and technology through cloud solutions.
+As a Microsoft Cloud Partner, we have the expertise and resources to help businesses of all sizes get the most out of platforms like Azure, Dynamics 365, and Microsoft 365.

+Our team of experienced professionals works closely with our clients to understand their unique business needs and goals, and we provide customized solutions that help them to achieve their objectives.
+We offer a wide range of services, including cloud strategy development, cloud migration, application development, data management, and more.

+We take a customer-focused approach to everything we do, and we are committed to delivering exceptional service and support to all of our clients.
+Our team is dedicated to staying up-to-date with the latest industry trends and technologies, so we can continue to provide our clients with cutting-edge solutions that meet their evolving needs.

+If you're looking to take your business to the next level with the power of the cloud, look no further than Derek Coleman Associates Corporation.
+Contact us today to learn more about how we can help you achieve your goals with Microsoft cloud solutions.